-As of March 31, 2024 and December 31, 2023, \$23,863,352 and \$11,660,686, respectively, was payable under the 2023 Term Loan, the December 2023 Incremental Loan, the January 2024 Incremental Loan and the 2024 Loans (collectively the "convertible senior term loans") including unamortized debt issuance costs of \$1,788,468 and \$661,922, respectively, and a provision for exit fees of \$51,820 and \$27,608, respectively.
+As of March 31, 2024 and December 31, 2023, \$23,863,352 and \$11,660,686, respectively, was payable under the 2023 Term Loan, the December 2023 Incremental Loan and the 2024 Loans (collectively the "convertible senior term loans") including unamortized debt issuance costs of \$1,691,878 and \$661,922, respectively, and a provision for exit fees of \$51,820 and \$27,608, respectively.
 Interest expense for the three months ended March 31, 2024 includes \$9,924 of debt discount amortization, \$24,212 provision for exit fees and \$142,821 amortization of debt issuance costs.

-8. Leases
+9. Leases

 The Company determines if an arrangement is a lease at inception based on whether the Company has the right to control the use of an identified asset, the right to obtain substantially all of the economic benefits from the use of the asset and the right to direct the use of the asset.
 After the criteria are satisfied, the Company accounts for these arrangements as leases in accordance with ASC 842, Leases.
 Right-of-use assets represent the Company's right to use the underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 Right-of-use assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term, including payments at commencement that depend on an index or rate.
-For leases in which the Company is the lesse and on ot have a readily determinable implicit rate, an incremental borrowing rate, based on the information available at the lease commencement date, is utilized to determine the present value of lease payments.
+For leases in which the Company is the lessee and do not have a readily determinable implicit rate, an incremental borrowing rate, based on the information available at the lease commencement date, is utilized to determine the present value of lease payments.
 When a secured borrowing rate is not readily available, unsecured borrowing rates are adjusted for the effects of collateral to determine the incremental borrowing rate.
+The Company uses the implicit rate for agreements in which it is a lessor.
 The Company has not entered into any material agreements in which it is a lessor.
 Lease expense and lease income are recognized on a straight-line basis over the lease term for operating leases.

-In March 2024, the Company extended the lease on its current office and manufacturing facility for an additional3 years.
-The incremental borrowing rate on this lease of8% was used to determine the present value of lease payments and establish the right-of-use asset and lease liability at lease inception for this lease.
+In March 2024, the Company extended the lease on its current office and manufacturing facility for an additional years.
+The incremental borrowing rate on this lease of 8% was used to determine the present value of lease payments and establish the right-of-use asset and lease liability at lease inception for this lease.